gil-uav/semantic-image-segmentation/README.md

 * Try with different number of workers, but more than 0.
 A good starting point is `workers = cores * (threads per core)`.
 * Install Pillow-SIMD as described in [Installation](#installation).
-* Make sure you have a GPU with Cuda version 10.2.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.